American Motors Corporation: 1977–1982: Gerald C. Meyers

-A major management transition at American Motors started on May 24, 1977, then Meyers was named president and chief operating officer, succeeding the retiring William Luneburg.
-Upon the retirement of Chapin on October 21, 1977, Gerald C. Meyers, former president and COO, became chairman and CEO.
+On May 24, 1977, Gerald C. Meyers replaced the retiring William Luneburg as president and Chief Operating Officer.
+Only 5 months later, upon the retirement of Chapin, Meyers became chairman and CEO on October 21, 1977.
 At the time, Meyers was 49 years old, and became the youngest top executive in the automobile industry.
-"The company was looking for a lot more than a steady hand on the tiller — it was looking for a savior", but Meyers disagreed and argued that the company could survive and remain a factor in the automobile industry by abandoning its policy of head-on competition and instead focusing on and revamping its four-wheel drive vehicles, a market segment left untended by the large automakers, and by acquiring advanced technology.
+Meyers abandoned AMC's policy of head-on competition and instead focused on revamping its four-wheel drive vehicles, a market segment left untended by the large automakers, and by acquiring advanced technology.

-Sagging sales and tight finances resulted in the elimination of the Matador line in the 1979 model year and the Pacer line in 1980, leaving American Motors to focus almost exclusively on its Hornet platform-based cars and the Jeep line.
-Hornet derivatives of the late 1970s included the Spirit and Concord, while the innovative four-wheel drive AMC Eagle introduced in 1979 was one of the first true crossovers.

-From 1980, American Motors partnered with France's Renault to help finance their manufacturing operations, obtain much-needed capital, and source subcompact vehicles.
+Meyer's began talks with Renault in 1979 and from 1980, American Motors partnered with the French automaker to help finance their manufacturing operations, obtain much-needed capital, and source subcompact vehicles.

+On December 16, 1980, Renault became the principal owner of American Motors.

+At age 53, Meyers retired from the company in February 1982.
+By that time, Renault controlled 46% of American Motors.

 1982–1984: W. Paul Tippett Jr.

-At age 53, Meyers retired from the company in February 1982, by which time Renault controlled 46% of American Motors.
-He was with the automaker 20 years, and was noted for orchestrating the linkup between American Motors and Renault starting in 1979.
-Meyers was succeeded as chairman by former American Motors President W. Paul Tippett Jr. At the time, Tippett was a member of American Motors management for only three years.
-Jose J. Dedeurwaerder, a Renault manager, became the new president of American Motors.
+Meyers was succeeded as chairman by former American Motors president W. Paul Tippett Jr. At the time, Tippett was a member of American Motors management for only three years but had overseen almost all vehicle-making operations during his time as president.
+Jose Dedeurwaerder, a Renault manager, replaced Tippet as president.

-After the 1983 model year, American Motors focused entirely on four-wheel drive autos; the company stopped producing two-wheel drive cars.
-American Motors facilities were used to produce the Renault-branded Alliance and Encore compact and subcompact cars.
-In September 1984, Paul Tippet left American Motors as CEO and was replaced by Jose J. Dedeurwaerder.
+Tippet's tenure as CEO was short-lived and in September 1984, he was replaced by Dedeurwaerder.

 1984–1986: Jose J. Dedeurwaerder

+On September 28, 1984, Dedeurwaerder was promoted to CEO, with Tippett remaining on as chairman.
+On February 25, 1985, AMC announced its first full-year profit since 1979.
+The success was short-lived as on July 31, 1985, AMC announced that it had received a $50 million loan from Renault following a second-quarter loss of $70.4 million.

-In 1985, Chrysler entered an agreement with American Motors to produce Dodge Diplomats and Plymouth Furys, as well as Dodge Omnis and Plymouth Horizons in American Motors' Kenosha, Wisconsin, plant.
+Under Dedeurwaerder, Chrysler entered an agreement with American Motors in 1985 to produce Dodge Diplomats and Plymouth Furys, as well as Dodge Omnis and Plymouth Horizons in American Motors' Kenosha, Wisconsin, plant.
 At the time, American Motors had excess manufacturing capacity.

+In January 1986, Dedeurwaerder was named Renault's executive vice president of worldwide sales and marketing.
+He remained president and CEO, and chairman of the executive committee at AMC until March 23, 1986, when he was succeeded in the former two roles by Joseph E. Cappy.

+By 1986, Renault had lost $700 million on $22 billion of sales in the U.S. market, and was $9 billion in debt.